Suchen

 press

-An intense and passionate reflection, from a female point of view, of the various faces of love: from the biggest love to the most desperate and very tender one, and from the type that becomes unhealthy to the one that is possessive and abusive.
-This is “Amoreamaro” (Bitter Love), the new album by Maria Mazzotta, one of the most emblematic musical personalities of Southern Italy.
-Previously with the “Canzoniere Grecanico Salentino” band, Mazzotta has gone on to become one of the most appreciated voices on the European world music scene.
+An intense and passionate reflection, from a female point of view, on the various faces of love: from the biggest love to the most desperate and very tender one, and from the type that becomes unhealthy to the one that is possessive and abusive.

-But the heart of the album can be found in the two unpublished works sung in the dialect of the Salento area: “Nu me lassare” (“Don’t Leave Me”), a painful ballad dedicated to love, an imploring lament to those who no longer exist; and the title track “Amoreamaro” – in the pizzica music style, which is also a dance – a rhythm traditionally played for healing the “tarantolate” (women who were supposedly bitten by a tarantula spider, which was once thought to cause a form of hysteric behavior) which ideally aims to heal a sick world.
+But the heart of the album can be found in the two unpublished works sung in the dialect of the Salento area: Nu me lassare(“Don’t Leave Me”), a painful ballad dedicated to love, an imploring lament to those who no longer exist; and the title track Amoreamaro – in the pizzica music style, which is also a dance – there is a rhythm traditionally played for healing the “tarantolate” (women who were supposedly bitten by a tarantula spider which was once thought to cause a form of hysteric behavior) which ideally aims to heal a sick world.

 o-tone music